David Cohen (soldier): World War II

 Ohrdruf concentration camp; bodies of prisoners lie stacked in a shed in the camp.

 Cohen fought in World War II in France, Belgium, and Nazi Germany as a soldier of the 4th Armored Division, for whom he was a radio operator.
 He then entered the Ohrdruf concentration camp outside Gotha, Germany, in April 1945, as one of its liberators.
 At Ohrdruf concentration camp, he said: "We walked into a shed and the bodies were piled up like wood.
 There are no words to describe it."
 He said the smell was overpowering and unforgettable.
-He then helped liberate Buchenwald concentration camp, where the Nazi concentration camp commandant's wife painted on a 'canvas' made of human skin.
+He then helped liberate Buchenwald concentration camp, where the Nazi concentration camp commandant's wife, Ilse Koch, painted on a 'canvas' made of human skin.
+She also collected tattoo's from prisoners skin.

 His photography during the liberation and an oral history interview with him are displayed in the permanent collection at the United States Holocaust Museum in Washington, DC, and serve as a permanent documentation of the atrocities of the Holocaust.
 He spoke about his experiences during the war many times in classrooms as a speaker and educator.